 Traffic analyses were performed for 23 intersections (21 signalized and 2 unsignalized).
 The Proposed Project would result in significant adverse traffic impacts to 23, 22 and 16 traffic movements during the weekday AM, midday, and PM peak hours, respectively.
 Overall, 15, 13, and eight intersections would be significantly adversely impacted by the Proposed Project during the weekday AM, midday, and PM peak hours, respectively.
-Different during the weekday AM, midday, and PM peak hours, respectively.
-Mitigation measures that could be implemented to mitigate these significant adverse pedestrian impacts are discussed in Chapter 18, Mitigation.
+Mitigation measures that could be implemented to mitigate these significant adverse pedestrian impacts are discussed in Mitigation.